-21. SHARE CAPITAL
+22. SHARE CAPITAL

-The Parent Company's authorized and paid-up capital is divided into 157,500,000 shares as at 31 December 2021 (2020: 157,500,000 shares) stated at SR 10 per share.
+The Parent Company's authorized and paid-up share capital is divided into 157,500,000 shares as at 31 December 2022 (2021: 157,500,000 shares) stated at SR 10 per share.

 The Board of Director vide its meeting dated 30 January 2021 recommended to decrease the existing share capital of the Company from SR 1,575 million to SR 1,000 million by cancelling 57,500,000 shares (36.5%) of the Company.
-On 5 April 2021, the Board of Directors again decided to postpone the recommendation to reduce the capital in response to the "Shrek" program launched by the Crown Prince and to take advantage of the Company's financial solvency to support the objectives of this program and invest in promising local investment opportunities.
+On 5 April 2022, the Board of Directors again decided to postpone the recommendation to reduce the capital in response to the "Shrek" program launched by the Crown Prince and to take advantage of the Company's financial solvency to support the objectives of this program and invest in promising local investment opportunities.

-22. STATUTORY RESERVE
+23. STATUTORY RESERVE

-In accordance with the Parent Company's By-laws, the Parent Company is required to transfer at least 10% of net income to the statutory reserve.
-The Parent Company may cease such transfers when the statuary reserve equals 30% of the capital.
+In accordance with the Parent Company's By-laws, the Parent Company is required to transfer at least 10% of net profit to the statutory reserve.
+The Parent Company may cease such transfers when the statutory reserve equals 30% of the share capital.
+The Parent Company has voluntarily decided to maintain the statutory reserves at 50% of the share capital.

-23. NON-CONTROLLING INTERESTS
+24. NON-CONTROLLING INTERESTS

 Non-controlling interests represent the portion of the Group's income or loss and the net assets not held by the Group that have been presented as a separate item in the consolidated statement of profit or loss, consolidated statement of comprehensive income and consolidated statement of changes in equity in the consolidated statement of financial position separately from the parent company's equity.
-Non-controlling interests as at 31 December 2021 and 2020 represent 40 % of the share capital of Yanbu Saudi Kuwaiti for Paper Products Company (A Limited Liability Company).
+Non-controlling interests as at 31 December 2022 was nil (31 December 2021: represent 40 % of the share capital of Yanbu Saudi Kuwaiti for Paper Products Company (A Limited Liability Company).

-24. DIVIDENDS DISTRIBUTION
+25. DIVIDENDS DISTRIBUTION

-a) Dividends for the year ended 31 December 2021:

-- On 26 July 2021 (corresponding to 16 Dhul-Hijjah 1442H), the Board of Directors of the Parent Company announced the distribution of cash dividend amounting to SR 196.9 million (SR 1.25 per share) for the first half of the year 2021 which represents 12.5% of the nominal value of the shares. - On 11 December 2021 (corresponding to 07 Jumada Al-Awwal 1443H), the Board of Directors of the Parent Company, annouced a distribution of cash dividend amounting to SR 157.5 million (SR 1 per share) for the second half of the year 2021 which represents 10% of the nominal value of the shares.
+- a) Dividends for the year ended 31 December 2022: - On 1 June 2022 (corresponding to 2 Dhu-Al Qa'dah 1443), the Board of Directors of the Parent Company announced a distribution of cash dividends amounting to SR 118.1 million (SR 0.75 per share) for the first half of the year ended 31 December 2022 which represents 7.5% of the nominal value of shares. - On 10 December 2022 (corresponding to: 16 Jummad Al-Awal 1444), the Board of Directors of the Parent Company announced a distribution of cash dividends amounting to SR 118.1 million (SR 0.75 per share) for the second half of the year ended December 31 2022 which represents 7.5% of the nominal value of the share. - b) Dividends for the year ended 31 December 2021: - On 26 July 2021 (corresponding to 16 Dhul-Hijjah 1442H), the Board of Directors of the Parent Company announced the distribution of cash dividend amounting to SR 196.9 million (SR 1.25 per share) for the first half of the year 2021 which represents 12.5% of the nominal value of the shares. - On 11 December 2021 (corresponding to 07 Jumada Al-Awwal 1443H), the Board of Directors of the Parent Company announced a distribution of cash dividend amounting to SR 157.5 million (SR 1 per share) for the second half of the year 2021 which represents 10% of the nominal value of the shares.